kds-005/Learning-DSA/README.md

 # Learning-DSA
-Here I am going to learn DSA and will be solving using advance DSA concept in python
+Here I am going to learn DSA and will be solving using advance DSA concept in python and Java